Trump Administration's Delay In Census Printing Sets Up Count's 'Biggest Risk'

 In an interview on Monday, former Census Bureau Director John Thompson called delays in census printing "the biggest risk right now that you can see."

-Thompson, who left the bureau months after the Trump administration came into office, says that he expects that the bureau built in "some slippage" when setting the July 1 deadline to allow for flexibility in starting printing a few weeks later.
+Thompson, who left the bureau months after the Trump administration came into office, says he expects that the bureau built in "some slippage" when setting the July 1 deadline to allow for flexibility in starting printing a few weeks later.

 "The longer you delay, the more you're going to have to condense the schedule and the more expensive it's going to be and the greater the chance for errors to crop up," Thompson warned.

 Although households can participate online and over the phone, most households in the country are still set to receive a letter in March with instructions on how to respond to the 2020 census.
-Paper questionnaires will be critical for households with limited or no internet access and in case of any major technical breakdowns.
+Paper questionnaires will be critical for households with limited or no Internet access and in case of any major technical breakdowns.

 Rushing the production of census materials could lead to printing the wrong addresses or bar codes on letters and forms, which then may not get delivered to the intended households.
 For the 2000 census, a contractor misaddressed letters by accidentally adding an extra digit to street addresses.
 Thompson said the bureau was "lucky," however, because the bar codes on the envelopes were correct.